a2stuff/a2d/res/notes/testplan.md

 * Launch Selector.
 Type Solid-Apple and 6.
 Ensure machine boots from Slot 6

 * Launch Selector.
 Eject the disk with DeskTop on it.
 Type Q (don't click).
 Dismiss the dialog by hitting Esc.
 Verify that the dialog disappears, and the Apple menu is not shown.

+* Configure a system without a RAMCard.
+Launch Selector.
+File > Run a Program....
+Verify that the volume containing Selector is the first disk shown.
+* Configure a system with a RAMCard, and set DeskTop to copy itself to the RAMCard on startup.
+Launch Selector.
+File > Run a Program...
+Verify that the non-RAMCard volume containing DeskTop is the first disk shown.
+* Configure a system with a RAMCard, and set DeskTop to not copy itself to the RAMCard on startup.
+Launch Selector.
+File > Run a Program File....
+Verify that the non-RAMCard volume containing Selector is the first disk shown.

 # Disk Copy